Shane Richie: Film

 In 2006, Richie played a rat named Sid in the Aardman Animation film Flushed Away.
-He has recently been seen in the UK stage tour of One Flew Over the Cuckoo's Nest as Randle McMurphy, and heard as a presenter on Virgin Radio, where he interviewed Tony Hadley of Spandau Ballet.
+He was subsequently seen in the UK stage tour of One Flew Over the Cuckoo's Nest as Randle McMurphy, and heard as a presenter on Virgin Radio, where he interviewed Tony Hadley of Spandau Ballet.

 Stage

-In July 2015 it was announced that Richie would star alongside Jessie Wallace in The Perfect Murder at the Theatre Royal in February 2016.
+In July 2015, it was announced that Richie would star alongside his EastEnders co-star Jessie Wallace in The Perfect Murder at the Theatre Royal in February 2016.

-Since 2016, he has appeared in pantomime as Robin Hood.
+Since 2016, Richie has appeared in pantomime as Robin Hood.

-In 2019, Richie starred as retired drag queen Hugo Battersby/ Loco Chanelle in the hit musical Everybody's Talking About Jamie at the Apollo Theatre.
-It was then announced that he would reprise the role for the 2020 UK tour.
+In 2019, Richie starred as retired drag queen Hugo Battersby/Loco Chanelle in the hit musical Everybody's Talking About Jamie at the Apollo Theatre.
+He then reprised the role for the 2020 UK tour, running until 2022, despite some COVID interruptions.

+Personal life

-Richie married Coleen Nolan in 1990 and together they had two sons, Shane Roche Jr. (born 1988) and Jake Roche (born 1992).
-They divorced in 1999.
-He has three children with wife Christie.
+Richie married Coleen Nolan in 1990.
+Together, they had two sons, Shane Roche Jr. (born 1988) and Jake Roche (born 1992).
+The couple divorced in 1999.
+Richie has three children with wife Christie.

 In 2003, Richie released his autobiography Rags to Richie.
-In the book, he claims to have had sex with six girls in a chalet, during his time as a Pontins Bluecoat and he broke the law by orchestrating ticket touts outside of Grease.
+In the book, he claims to have had sex with six girls in a chalet during his time as a Pontins Bluecoat, and says that he broke the law by orchestrating ticket touts outside the theatre where he was appearing in Grease.
 Richie also claims to have given free tickets to the touts, who went on to sell them at a large profit for Richie.

 Charity

 Richie is patron of Shinfield Players Theatre, an amateur little theatre in Reading, Berkshire, taking the role from Anton Rodgers who died in 2007.
 He made his first appearance in the audience on 11 July 2009 for the Youth Group production of Disco Inferno.

 Richie is patron of the UK's Huntington's Disease Association.

-Richie is also a patron of a charity called Cherry Trees which provides respite care for children with disabilities.
+He is also a patron of a charity called Cherry Trees, which provides respite care for children with disabilities.

 In 2019, Richie admitted that he had to live in a squat when a job failed to happen.
 After the squat was raided by police, he ended up homeless and was cautioned by the police for vagrancy.
 Of the experience, Richie said "What I learnt almost 40 years ago has had, and will always have, a lasting effect on me."